 Cravings is another great spot for breakfast, lunch, and baked goods.
 All the items on the Cravings menu are locally sourced and home-made.
 Enjoy breakfast favorites like omelettes, Belgian waffles, and buttermilk biscuits, and for lunch, choose from a wide selection of soups, salads, and sandwiches.
 Cravings is our favorite place to grab lunch after an early morning hike or swim.

 If you are in the mood for the classic American diner experience, head to the Kopper Kettle Cafe.
 Whether you come for a hearty breakfast, lunch, or dinner, you can’t go wrong at this authentic greasy spoon.
 If you enjoy Chinese food, check out Happy Garden.
-You should also try the Burger Depot, one of the oldest restaurants in Chester.
-Make sure you see the train that runs throughout the building.

 For drinks, we suggest visiting the Ranch House, where you can play shuffleboard and horseshoes.

 Chester has many unique shops to spend the day strolling through.
 You will not find the same old touristy souvenir in each shop.
 Each proprietor works hard to carry truly unique and one of a kind items you will not find in other stores in the area or, most likely, at home either.